-Measuring 6921 yards from the tips, KGSS is an 18-hole par-72 track.
+Measuring 6921 yards from the tips, Kelab Golf Seri Selangor is an 18-hole par-72 golf course.
 The course seemed to play longer than the distance on the card.
 It might be due to the fact that the course has some slope and quite a bit of elevation changes.
 Or, it might be because it played a little wet that morning.
-If you have been in KL, you know that it can rain here.
+If you have been to KL, you know that it can rain here.
 Hard!
 Regardless of the reason, we found ourselves always needing an extra club to get to where we were trying to go!

 Another hole with a fantastic backdrop of the city was the downhill 439-yard par-4 ninth.
-It didn’t hurt that we smoked a tee shot down the hill and had just under 100 in!
+It didn’t hurt that we smoked a tee shot down the hill and had just under 100-yards in!

-Overall, we were quite pleased with the golf!
+Overall, we were extremely pleased with the golf!
 When you Google ‘inexpensive golf courses in my area’, expectations aren’t always high.
-However, we would happily play here again, and certainly for the price, we would not hesitate to recommend a stop at KGSS when you’re in Kuala Lumpur.
+However, we would happily play here again.
+And certainly, for the price, we would not hesitate in recommending a stop at KGSS when you’re in Kuala Lumpur.